 THE SUMMARY VERSION

 People don’t simply attend Dent.
 They ARE Dent.
-We are a diverse, energizing, challenging, and supportive community.
-This community actively upholds Dent’s values of equal respect, inclusion and safety for all of its members.
-All Dent participants both foster and benefit from our unique, mutually empowering way of gathering and learning together.
+We are an energizing, diverse, challenging, and supportive community.
+This community actively upholds Dent’s values of equal respect, inclusion, and safety for all of its members.
+All Dent participants both foster and benefit from our unique way of gathering and learning together.

 If at any point you experience anything that deviates from our values or puts anyone in our community at risk:

 - If you feel safe and able: call out the behavior or activity.
 State that Dent values are at risk and give those involved a chance to course correct.